Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered structures on

-Recall that only the lens spaces $L(m^2,mh-1)$ symplectically bound a rational homology ball, which we denote $B_{m,h}$, and only their universally tight contact structure bounds such a symplectic manifold, see \cite{ChristianLi23, EtnyreRoy21,Lisca08}.
-The manifold $B_{m,h}$ is built by attaching a Weinstein $2$-handle to a Legendrian $(m,-h)$ torus knot $L''$ in $S^1\times S^2=\partial (S^1\times D^3)$.
+We are now ready to reinterpret the construction in the proof of Theorem~\ref{arbitmany} in terms of round a $1$-handle attachment.
+Recall that only the lens spaces $L(m^2,mh-1)$ symplectically bound a rational homology ball, which we denote by $B_{m,h}$, and only their universally tight contact structure bounds such a symplectic manifold, see \cite{ChristianLi23, EtnyreRoy21,Lisca08}.
+The manifold $B_{m,h}$ is built by attaching a Weinstein $2$-handle to a Legendrian $(m,-h)$-torus knot $L''$ in $S^1\times S^2=\partial (S^1\times D^3)$.
 Let $L'$ be a Legendrian representative of $S^1\times \{pt\}$ from the previous paragraph.
 We can assume that $L''$ is outside the standard neighborhood of $L'$.
 Thus if we perform a round $1$-handle attachment to $Y\cup S^1\times S^2$ along $L$ in $Y$ and $L'$ in $S^1\times S^2$ we obtain $Y$, as noted in the previous paragraph.
-However, we notice that $L''$ becomes the $(m,-h)$ cable of $L$ in $Y$ after the handle attachment.
-Thus if we first do $-mh-1$ surgery on $L'$ in $S^1\times S^2$ and then perform the above round $1$-handle attachment, this will result in the manifold obtained from $Y$ by doing the same surgery on the $(m,-h)$-cable of $L$.
+However, we notice that $L''$ becomes the $(m,-h)$-cable of $L$ in $Y$ after the handle attachment.
+Thus if we first do $-mh-1$ surgery on $L''$ in $S^1\times S^2$ and then perform the above round $1$-handle attachment, this will result in the manifold obtained from $Y$ by doing the same surgery on the $(m,-h)$-cable of $L$.

+\begin{lemma} The symplectic rational homology ball constructed in Lemma~\ref{cable} can also be obtained by attaching a round Weinstein $1$-handle to $(S^1\times D^3)\cup B_{m,h}$ along a Legendrian torus knot in $S^1\times S^2$ (as described in Lemma~\ref{cable}) and a Legendrian realization of the core of a Heegaard torus in $L(m^2,mh-1)$. \end{lemma}